fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 terminate called after throwing an instance of 'exceptions::fuzzuf_runtime_error' what():  Broken grammar
 ```
 This error occurs if a non-terminal cannot reach the terminal.
-In the example above, `NUMBER => FACTOR` is invalid because it cannot reach the terminal by traversing `FACTOR`, which is a infinite loop.
+In the example above, `NUMBER => FACTOR` is invalid because it cannot reach the terminal by traversing `FACTOR`, which is an infinite loop.
 This error also shows up if an undefined non-terminal identifier (like typo) apperas.

 You may encounter other errors like the following: